 Vacuum Forming Design & Tooling Guide

-Here at the Vacform Group, we have over 50 years of experience in the production of plastic formed parts.
+Here at the Vacform Group, we have over 50 years' experience in the production of plastic formed parts.
 We can undertake full design and manufacture of vaccum forming tools for your business requirements through our in-house design team, utilising the latest CAD and CAD/CAM software, saved in any desired industry standard format.
 Alternatively, we can work with your own tool or designs.

 If you are designing your own tool, or outsourcing the design and/or manufacture to an external supplier, here are some things to consider when creating the best possible design and mould for your plastic work: